sfilippone/psblas3/README.md

 ### Integers

 We have two kind of integers: IPK for local indices, and LPK for global indices.
-They can be specified independently at configure time, e.g.
+Their size  can be specified at configure time, e.g.
 ```bash
 --with-ipk=4 --with-lpk=8